Richy011/fish-tank-guy/README.md

 We used Bungee as the primary font to create a fun and engaging website experience.
 To complement Bungee, we selected Roboto for its good contrasting and good-looking set of complimentary fonts.

 [Roboto Font](https://fonts.google.com/specimen/Roboto)

 [Bungee Font](https://fonts.google.com/specimen/Bungee)

 **Colours:**
-We drew our palette from the background image, which features calming and pleasing colours that regularly trend on coolors.co.
-Our palette includes navy, dark blue, sky blue, yellow, and turquoise/aqua marine. https://coolors.co/palettes/trending
+We drew our palette from the background image, which features calming and pleasing colours that regularly trend on [coolors.co.uk](https://coolors.co/palettes/trending).
+Our palette includes navy, dark blue, sky blue, yellow, and turquoise/aqua marine.

-Images:
+**Images**

 We know that images sell products, and beautiful images of tanks and fish for sale will draw customers further into the site.
 We used high-definition images sourced mainly from Pexels, an excellent free resource.

-**Images**

 ![Gallery images](assets/images/fish-tank-guy-images.png)